containerbuildsystem/osbs-docs/docs/users.rst

 For example::

-    LABEL com.redhat.component=rsyslog-docker \
+    LABEL com.redhat.component=rsyslog-container \
           name=fedora/rsyslog \
           version=32

-When OSBS builds a container image that defines the above labels, a Koji build will be created in the format rsyslog-docker-32-X. Where X is the release value.
+When OSBS builds a container image that defines the above labels, a Koji build will be created in the format rsyslog-container-32-X. Where X is the release value.
 The container image will be available in container registry at:
 ``my-container-registry.example.com/fedora/rsyslog:32``.

 The ``release`` label can also be used to specify the release value use for Koji